richpauloo/rp/content/authors/rich/_index.md

 - Visitors
 ---

-I'm a NSF fellow and hydrogeologist developing scientific methods to monitor, model, and manage regional-scale aquifers, with applications in sustainable groundwater management, agricultural water use, and real-time natural resource monitoring.
+I'm a hydrogeologist developing scientific methods to monitor, model, and manage regional-scale aquifers, with applications in sustainable groundwater management, agricultural water use, and real-time natural resource monitoring.
 I've built simulations of groundwater flow and contaminant transport, open source frameworks for real-time groundwater monitoring, and models that predict if a well may run dry during drought or unsustainable management.

-Before pursuing my PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers leading expeditions in the wilderness, and in Thailand for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
-I learned how to work with tight knit groups for weeks on end in far corners of the Earth, speak comfortably to large crowds, communicate science to diverse audiences, and improvise.
+Science communication is core to my interests.
+Before pursuing a PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers leading expeditions in the wilderness, and in Thailand for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
+I love the challenge of guiding tight knit groups for weeks on end in far corners of the Earth, speaking to large crowds, communicating science to diverse audiences, and improvising.

-I love to learn new things, cook, play guitar, explore the alpine environment with a rope and harness, take bike tours, and catch waves in the cold California ocean.
+Outside of work, I like to learn new things, cook, playing guitar, explore the alpine environment with a rope and harness, take bike tours, and catch waves in the cold California ocean.